Christoph Hoerauf

 Copied!

-Prior to joining A&M, Mr. Hoerauf worked with The Boston Consulting Group, where he worked on various pre-merger and post-merger deals with a focus on clients in the industrial goods and financial services sectors.
+Prior to joining A&M, Mr. Hoerauf worked with Boston Consulting Group, where he worked on various pre-merger and post-merger deals with a focus on clients in the industrial goods and financial services sectors.

 Our latest survey explores the evolving landscape of financial crime, as Germany emerges as a key hotspot for money laundering amid rising cyber threats, cross-border fraud, and regulatory shifts such as the establishment of AMLA.